Purple Line Dilation

 How to Measure Purple Line for Dilation

 While not everyone will develop a purple line before they go into labor, a majority of people do.
 If you develop a thin purple line, you can measure its length to get a general idea of how dilated you are.
-While you shouldn’t rely on this method alone, and should always pay attention to other signs of labor progression, it can be a great piece of knowledge to have in your toolkit.
-Here’s how to measure purple line for dilation:
+While you shouldn’t rely on this method alone and should always pay attention to other signs of labor progression, it can be a great piece of knowledge to have in your toolkit.
+Here’s how to measure the purple line for dilation:

 1. Know what to look for